Siddhesh19991/Social_networking_web_application/README.md

   4) Ensure relevant libraries are installed as indicated in lines 1-7 in the server.py file.
 (Use pip3 install ____ )

-  5) Now run the below command for the app to run: gunicorn -b 0.0.0.0:5000 --workers 1 --threads 100 server:app
+  5) Now run the below command for the app to run: <br>
+      gunicorn -b 0.0.0.0:5000 --workers 1 --threads 100 server:app